The 153rd Open will take place at Royal Portrush from 13-20 July, marking the third time the Championship has been held there.

 The terrain leading to the Entrance Tent will be a mixture of both hard-standing and flat grass areas.
 The Entrance Tent is a hard-floored structure with ramped access and natural lighting.

-The Accessibility Zone is located in the main Spectator Village.
+The Accessibility Hub is located in the main Spectator Village.
 Accessibility Stewards are identifiable by their orange bibs and are trained to assist with accessibility queries.

-The Open operates as a cashless venue, we only accept debit and credit cards.
+The Open operates as a cashless venue, only accepting debit and credit cards for payments.

-Catering facilities are available in several areas around the course, with the main facilities located in the Spectator Village.
-The locations of all catering facilities are shown on the spectator map, which will be published in June 2025.
+Catering facilities are available in several areas around the course.
+These are shown on the spectator map, which will be published in June 2025.

 Large print menus are displayed at the entrance to the Spectator Village catering area and at all on-course catering units.
 Please ask a member of staff for assistance if required.